-And so, the reader can usually determine by the context clues whether the author is using the denotative or connotative meaning of a word.Practice tests help you remember.
-Take this mini-test to solidify your memory.
+Usually, readers can determine that by examining the context clues and learn whether an author is using the connotative or denotative meaning of a word.